M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Supplementary to Experiments

 \subsection{Supplementary Results}

 Here, we present the average response time per question for each MLLM under both the direct and step-by-step settings, as shown in the Table~\ref{tab:timing_comparison}.
 From the table, it is evident that CoT reasoning generally increases the average response time compared to direct output, as generating a full sequence of reasoning steps requires more computation and context processing.
-For smaller models, such as LLaVA-Med, latency remains low even with CoT enabled, primarily due to their fast inherent reasoning speed and smaller parameter count.
-Larger models, like Lingshu-32B or Qwen3-VL-Instruct-30B, produce more complex step sequences, but the relative increase in latency is comparatively modest, likely owing to advantages in parallel processing and context management in larger architectures.
-Some models naturally display reasoning steps, such as the Qwen3-VL-Thinking series and LLaVA-CoT, which already have higher baseline latency in direct output mode, so the additional delay from CoT prompting is limited.
-In contrast, models that normally produce direct answers experience a significant latency increase when CoT is enabled, reflecting the additional computational cost of generating interpretable reasoning steps.
-Overall, response time depends not only on the generation mode (direct vs. CoT) but also on model size, architecture, and built-in reasoning mechanisms: lightweight models have low latency and limited growth; larger models have higher baselines but relatively controlled increases; and models that must generate extra reasoning steps incur substantial additional inference time.
+Overall, response time depends not only on the generation mode (direct vs. CoT) but also on model size, architecture, and built-in reasoning mechanisms.